-The demolition of the existing garages and the construction of a detached dwelling with the associated car parking has been approved by the local authority.
-Works that are likely to affect retained trees include the demolition of the existing garages and the movement of construction machinery.
+An extension to the rear of the existing hall and improvements to the rear garden are proposed.
+Works that are likely to affect retained trees include the removal of the existing hard surface and the movement of construction vehicles.

 1.3 Aims of Study